 - Plans that reimburse the student rather than the medical provider.

-Please note that during summer and winter semesters health insurance coverage is not mandatory, however still highly recommended.
+Note: During summer and winter semesters health insurance coverage is not mandatory, however still highly recommended.

 1. Tuberculosis (TB)